Skip to main content

 As VA does not grant disability benefits for injuries and illnesses unrelated to your military service, you must establish a conclusive link between your time in the military, your health condition, and your medical diagnosis.

-- Direct connection: these links show a definitive cause-and-effect relationship between your service and your current health condition.
-Examples of this connection may include injuries sustained in combat backed by military documentation.
+• Direct connection: These links show a definitive cause-and-effect relationship between your service and your current health condition.
+Examples may include injuries sustained in combat backed by military documentation.

-- Aggravated connection: as opposed to a health condition originating during your time in service, these connections deal with a noted pre-existing condition that was exacerbated by your military service.
+• Aggravated connection: These connections deal with a noted pre-existing condition that was exacerbated by your military service.
 As such, your condition must have been properly documented during your entrance examination.
 Another situation in which this path could apply is if an already service-connected disability aggravates a different non-service-connected condition.

-- Presumptive connection: this connection applies to veterans with qualifying service as defined by statute and regulation.
-Veterans who served in certain locations during certain time periods may be eligible for disability benefits for conditions acknowledged by the VA to be associated with that time/location.
+• Presumptive connection: This applies to veterans with qualifying service as defined by statute and regulation.
+Veterans who served in certain locations during certain time periods may be eligible for disability benefits for conditions acknowledged by VA to be associated with that time/location.

 VA Disability Benefit Rates